Barasakar/barasakar.github.io/content/blogs/ImageProcess_devblog.md

 Happy New Year!
 I have made some huge progress on the arc remover algorithm thanks to my lab member's help.
 The previous arc remover algorithm is not locating parabola on each image slices properly.
 With the newly modified removing algorithm, not only can it remove the arc, it also can remove other distracting artifacts above the arcs.

 The trick to achieve this is rather simple.
-The past algorithm performs the
+The past algorithm performs the parabola formation based on a binarized picture.
+However, the parabola formation performs much better if we only apply gaussian blur and Otsu algorithm.
+This actually allows me to find the parabola much accurately.

 ## 2023-11-28